zelon88/Remote_Executor/Remote_Executor.vbs_Readme.txt

 A simple script for executing command prompt commands on domain workstations remotely.

 PURPOSE:
-To give administrators the ability to manade endpoints they cannot physically reach.
+To give administrators the ability to manage endpoints they cannot physically reach.

 INSTALLATION INSTRUCTIONS:
 1. Install PSTools binaries into the PSTools folder.
 Download PSTools: https://docs.microsoft.com/en-us/sysinternals/downloads/pstools